cboyd0319/job-private-scraper-filter/SECURITY.md

 ## 🔒 Security Overview

 The Private Job Scraper & Filter is designed with **privacy and security as core principles**.
-This document outlines our security practices and how to report vulnerabilities.
+This document outlines the security practices and how to report vulnerabilities.

 ## 🛡️ Security Features